-Embark on a culinary and language journey through France on a high school summer abroad program.
+Embark on a culinary and linguistic journey through France on a high school summer abroad program.
 Explore multiple regions of the country known for their culinary specialties.
 Learn about French cheeses, sweets, and pastries.
-Take culinary classes at the Institut Paul Bocuse in Lyon.
+Take culinary classes at the Institut Paul Bocuse in Lyon or the CFA Sainte Catherine in Le Mans.
 Engage with professional chefs, meet with farmers and producers, visit local markets, and learn how to cook local recipes such as macarons and nougat.

 Further enhance your knowledge of French language during a week of formal language instruction.
 Put your language skills to use during the program’s homestay, which ranges from 12 to 15 days.

 The program begins and ends in Paris, giving you time to explore France’s beautiful and historic capital.
-Together with your group, join local residents in a café for a morning croissant before navigating the streets of Paris to the Champs-Elysées, Arc de Triomphe, Eiffel Tower, or Louvre.
+Together with your group, you will join local residents in a café for a morning croissant before navigating the streets of Paris to the Champs-Élysées, Arc de Triomphe, Eiffel Tower, or Louvre.
 Sample traditional baguettes, cheeses, and local specialties and enjoy a picnic on the Seine’s famous left bank or in one of the city’s many parks.
-Explore the Montmartre art district beneath the spires of Sacré Coeur and dine at tiny cafés that serve regional specialties from across France.
+Explore the Montmartre art district beneath the spires of Sacré-Coeur and dine at tiny cafés that serve regional specialties from across France.

 Orientation: Paris, 2–4 days